SinghTushar20/Learn-to-Code/Javascript/Core Language/03-Objects.md

   - When an object variable is copied, the reference is copied, but the object itself is not duplicated.
 - Two objects are equal only if they are the same object.
   - For comparisons like obj1 > obj2 or for a comparison against a primitive obj == 5, `objects are converted to primitives`.
+- Creating a real copy (independent copy)
+  - Loop through the object and start copying it's prop in a new empty object.
+  - Using `Object.assign(dest, src1, src2, src3...)`
+    - The first argument dest is a target object.
+    - Rest arguments src1, ..., srcN (can be as many as needed) are source objects.
+    - It copies the properties of all source objects src1, ..., srcN into the target dest.
+In other words, properties of all arguments starting from the second are copied into the first object.
+    - The call returns dest.
+  - We can also use spread operator.
+    - ```javascript
+      clone = {...user}
+      ```
+- If we have Object inside object then things get little different then, we should use a cloning loop that examines each value of user[key] and, if it’s an object, then replicate its structure as well.
+That is called a `deep cloning`.
+- Const objects can be modified.
+As constant make the path constant so we can't reassign a new object be we can modify the prop of the object.
+- To make a `real copy` (a clone):
+  - we can use `Object.assign()` for the so-called `shallow copy`, but here nested objects are copied by reference.
+  - or a `deep cloning` function, such as `_.cloneDeep(obj)` from loadash library.